 This dish is perfect for the fall and winter seasons as it is grounding, nourishing, slightly sweet, and very soothing on a cold day.
 It is great for reducing Vata dosha and increasing vital Ojas (immunity, vitality, energy) in the system.
 Although it is best for Vata types, it is also beneficial for Pitta and can easily be made suitable for Kapha as well (see doshic modifications at the bottom of the page).

-I often enjoy this dish either as a wholesome snack or healthy dessert with great enjoyment (and no guilt!).
+I often enjoy this dish either as a wholesome snack or a healthy dessert with great enjoyment (and no guilt!).
 It is perfect for times of low energy, pregnancy, postpartum, and after a cleanse to regain strength and energy.
 It is light enough to eat on a regular basis and tasty enough to avoid boredom (in my option).
-In fact, one can make this quinoa pudding as a base recipe and jazz it up with each serving by adding in some extras such as honey, maple syrup, cacao nibs, raisins, nuts, chopped dates, or coconut depending on your taste buds’s desire at that particular moment.
+In fact, one can make this quinoa pudding as a base recipe and jazz it up with each serving by adding in some extras such as honey, maple syrup, cacao nibs, raisins, nuts, chopped dates, or coconut depending on your taste bud’s desire at that particular moment.

 Saffron Spiced Quinoa Kheer Recipe